- Academic Office Building 123

-- Assistant Professor of Economics, School of Business and Economics
+- Assistant Professor of Economics, College of Business

-- PhD, Agricultural & Resource Economics, Colorado State University
+- PhD, Agricultural and Resource Economics, Colorado State University

-- MS, Economics and Environmental & Natural Resources, University of Wyoming
+- MS, Economics and Environmental and Natural Resources, University of Wyoming

 - BS, Economics, University of Wisconsin - Superior